Right-of-Use Asset and Operating Lease Liability

 Other information related to leases is presented below:

-As of June 30, 2022, the expected annual minimum lease payments of the Company’s operating lease liabilities and other short-term leases were as follows:
+As of September 30, 2022, the expected annual minimum lease payments of the Company’s operating lease liabilities were as follows:

 The entire disclosure for operating leases of lessee.
 Includes, but is not limited to, description of operating lease and maturity analysis of operating lease liability.